It has three spinoff channels, and one podcast:

 - Mike's attempts at stealth in games inevitably devolving into explosions and murder.
 Both in and of itself and his habit of doing this being mentioned, to the point his name is used as a verb to describe this happening.

-- Screaming at Squick: Neither Andy nor Mike takes Who Will Get The Girl? diving into the Uncanny Valley at all well.Mike: MY EYES!
+- Screaming at Squick: Neither Andy nor Mike takes Who Will Get The Girl? at all well.Mike: MY EYES!

 - Self-Deprecation: To wit, this makes a huge portion of their humour.
 They know they're not skilled players and have no problem lampooning that fact.
 For example: